stefanlachmann/dotbot/README.md

 ## Features

 - Interactively select and organize dotfiles and directories.
-- Specify a project location for storing the selected dotfiles and directories.
+- Specify a project location for storing the selected dotfiles and directories, can also be done by setting an env `$DOTBOT_LOCATION=/path/to/location`.
 - Initialize a Git repository in the project location for version control.
 - Generate a list of selected dotfiles and directories in a text file.
 - Verify the existence of selected dotfiles and directories.